Jacqueline Fernandez: Career setbacks (2019–present)

 Fernandez and John Abraham on The Kapil Sharma Show.

-In recent years, Fernandez's films have been critical failures.
-Fernandez has starred in Tarun Mansukhani's Drive opposite Sushant Singh Rajput.
+Fernandez starred opposite Sushant Singh Rajput in Tarun Mansukhani's heist thriller Drive, for which she filmed a song sequence in Tel Aviv in October 2017.
+The film was the first Hindi production to shoot in Israel and was described by The New Indian Express and Business Standard as marking the beginning of a bond between Bollywood and Israel.
 She also starred in the Netflix original film, Mrs. Serial Killer, directed by Shirish Kunder.
 She also featured with Akshay Kumar for the fourth time in a gangster drama Bachchhan Paandey.
 In 2022, she was featured in the Kannada film Vikrant Rona, which was received mixed to negative reviews from critics.

 In 2025, Fernandez appeared opposite Abhishek Bachchan in Housefull 5.
 The film was released in two versions, titled Housefull 5A and Housefull 5B, each featuring a different climax and murderer.
 Devesh Sharma stated that she adds to the "glamour quotient", but has nothing to do in the film.